Central Dogma Transformer II: An AI Microscope for Understanding Cellular Regulatory Mechanisms: Discussion

-A notable feature of CDT-II is its architectural simplicity.
-The model uses only standard transformer components---self-attention, cross-attention, and feed-forward layers---without specialized modules, custom loss functions, or complex training procedures.
-This simplicity is deliberate: by constraining the architecture to mirror the central dogma rather than adding complexity, each attention mechanism retains a clear biological interpretation.
-In contrast, more complex architectures often sacrifice interpretability for marginal performance gains.
-CDT-II demonstrates that biological insight can emerge from standard components when they are structured to reflect biological organization.
-This approach parallels the interpretability-by-design principle demonstrated by BPNet\textsuperscript{24} for transcription factor binding, extended here to multi-modal regulatory network inference.
+CDT-II's architectural simplicity is deliberate: only standard transformer components are used, without specialized modules, custom loss functions, or complex training procedures.
+This parallels the interpretability-by-design principle demonstrated by BPNet [27] for transcription factor binding, extended here to multi-modal regulatory network inference.